How To Solve Tenses And Articles Problems Quickly

 • Future Tense

-We have discussed them one by one using below and explain how to use them to solve Tenses questions
+We have discussed them one by one below and explained how to use them to solve Tenses questions.

 Past Tense